MonnXI/ZenShell/README.md

   like: brutforce a password, check a json file, get a wifi list, etc.

   « I would really appreciate if you guys could help me with this project » -MonnTheBoss

+## How to support us:
+  To support us just star the project and share it to your friends it's the biggest support you could give us.

 ## Exopod:
   This is the package management tool for ZenShell.
 Exo for external and pod for support.